edoars/CPRNG/src/README.md

   [LatticeTester](https://github.com/umontreal-simul/latticetester) for a
   given multiplier.

+- `benchmark.c` is a simple microbenchmark comparing different multiplier sizes (compilation instruction are at the start of the file).

 The code for spectral figures of merit is based on the Lenstra–Lenstra–Lovász lattice basis reduction algorithm, and as such it computes approximate results.
 Up to dimension 8, however, the